-We also offer a range of non-salary benefits include a supportive family friendly environment; flexible working in a hybrid environment; Childcare Voucher Scheme; generous leave including special leave, maternity/paternity entitlement, annual leave and public holidays; wellbeing and employee programme (Inspire); supported learning and development; Cycle to Work Scheme/season ticket loan; Payroll Giving; volunteering opportunities; and a culture that supports diversity and inclusion.
+We also offer a range of non-salary benefits including a supportive family friendly environment, flexible working in a hybrid environment, Childcare Voucher Scheme, generous leave including special leave, maternity/paternity entitlement, annual leave and public holidays, wellbeing, and employee programme (Inspire), supported learning and development, Cycle to Work Scheme/season ticket loan, Payroll Giving; volunteering opportunities and a culture that supports diversity and inclusion.

-Hours of Work
+Hours of work

-This is a full-time appointment, however flexible working arrangements will also be considered.
-Our offices are open for business between the hours of 7am and 7pm Monday - Frida, with flexible start and finish times outside the core hours of 10am to 4pm.
+This is a full-time appointment; however flexible working arrangements will also be considered.
+Our offices are open for business between the hours of 7am and 7pm Monday to Friday, with flexible start and finish times outside the core hours of 10am to 4pm.
 Due to the nature of your position, you may be required to work such additional hours over and above your standard hours (37 hours excluding meal breaks) as may be necessary for the proper fulfilment of your duties for which no additional payment will be made.

-Place of Work
+Place of work

 If appointed, you will be an employee of the Utility Regulator and will be based at Queens House, Queen Street, Belfast.
-The Utility Regulator is currently working in a hybrid capacity with an option to work 3 days from home subject to business needs; and while you may opt to be office based, we welcome applicants whose circumstances lend themselves to some degree of remote working.
+The Utility Regulator is currently working in a hybrid capacity with the option to work one-two days in the office and three days from home subject to business needs.
+While you may opt to be office based, we welcome applicants whose circumstances lend themselves to some degree of remote working.